Public SpeakingBack to Course Guide

 - Analyzing a speaker’s nonverbal effectiveness: eye contact, postures, gestures, facial expression, and movement.

 - Presenting a speech with enthusiasm, energy, spontaneity, and communicativeness.

 - Evaluating organizational patterns to determine which one is appropriate for an informative speech: topical, spatial, or chronological.

 - Selecting and utilizing appropriate organizational patterns for informative speeches such as lectures or demonstrations.

 - Evaluating and selecting appropriate organizational patterns for a persuasive speech: problem/solution, comparative advantage, and criteria/satisfaction.

-- Discussing and applying Aristotle’s theory of persuasion including ethos, pathos, and logos.
+- Applying Aristotle’s theory of persuasion including ethos, pathos, and logos.